 And once again, Fischer knows for sure what Jesus would have done if he was wearing a firefighter costume standing by that burning house, and it’s not firefighter cosplay:

-Well, as long as we’re speculating on what Jesus would do in this situation, I’m as entitled as anyone.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Well, as long as we’re speculating on what Jesus would do in this situation, I’m as entitled as anyone.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 What would Jesus do?
 That’s easy.
 He’d tell Mr. Cranick, “Man up, accept full and total responsibility, and don’t blame anybody but yourself for what happened.
 That’s the Christian thing to do.
 And next time, Gene, pay the 75 bucks, all right?”